-Beach umbrella tents are hybrids between beach tents and beach umbrellas but still provide plenty of shade.
-They are often cheaper than other sun shelters, like beach tents and beach canopies.
-Beach umbrella tents set up like a normal beach umbrella but have additional material that extends to the sides to provide added shade (like an umbrella mullet).
-These are easy to use but may blow away in strong winds (unlike a mullet).
+Beach umbrella tents are a hybrid between a tent and a beach umbrella.
+They are often a more affordable tent option.
+Beach umbrella tents are set up like a normal beach umbrella but have additional material that extends down the sides to provide added shade (like an umbrella mullet).
+These are easy to use but can blow away in strong winds (unlike a mullet).

 Features to Look for in Different Types of Beach Tents

-When you are looking for a beach tent, you need to consider the features that each model offers and how those features correspond with your future beach needs.
-The tent that is best for someone else may not be practical for you.
-However, there are some general features that you need to look at when searching for a beach tent.
-Below, we dig in.
+When you are looking for a beach tent, it’s wise to consider the different features that the various models offer—and how they correspond to your beach needs.
+However, there are some general key features that are considered important no matter the beach tent.

 Ease of Use and Transport

-One of the more unique and useful features of beach tents is sand pockets.
-These sand pockets can be used instead of (or along with) guy lines, rope tie-downs, and tent stakes.
-Available on each corner, these sand pockets can be filled with a substantial amount of sand to anchor your beach tent by weighing down the corners.
-Built-in sandbags are especially handy if you are setting up on a beach with very soft or loose sand where guy ropes and tent stakes may not anchor effectively.
-Sand bags are located on the outside of beach tents, so they do not take up any floor space on the inside.
+One of the more unique and useful features of beach tents is sand pockets, which can be used instead of (or along with) guy lines, rope tie-downs, and tent stakes.
+Located on each outside corner of the tent, sand pockets can be filled with a substantial amount of sand to anchor your beach tent by weighing down the corners.
+Built-in sandbags are especially handy if you are setting up on a beach with very soft sand where guy lines and tent stakes may not anchor effectively.

 Level of Weather Protection

-Besides protecting from the sun and the wind, your beach tent should also protect you from water.
-This includes rain, but also spray from the ocean.
-A beach tent that protects you from sea spray helps to keep your towels, clothes, snacks, books, and gadgets clean and salt-water-free while they are inside your tent.
-Beach tents with taped seams and a waterproof coating will give you added protection in rainy weather.
-This is especially a feature that you need to look for if you plan on camping in your beach tent.
+Your beach tent should also protect you from rain and ocean spray, keeping your beach items and valuables dry inside.
+Look for beach tents with taped seams and a waterproof coating to give you added protection in rainy weather.
+This is a feature to look for if you plan on camping in your beach tent.